How I Created a Particle Clock and Won the #FlutterClock Challenge

 (time.second * pi / (360 * 60));

-I included time.minute and time.second in the calculation to make the hand animate smoothly between hours.
+I included time.minute and time.second to make the hour hand move smoothly between hours.

-Then, getting a 2D movement vector from radians is simple.
+Getting a 2D movement vector from radians is straightforward:

 // Particle movement vector.